joseanher81/legend-of-ironhack-game/README.md

 ### Recommended requirements:
 Two quantum computers.

+This is the last time I told you, don't press "R" or your soul and hips will be lost.

 ### Acknowledgement
 I wish to express my gratitude and my sincere affection to everybody involved in this project, specially to myself.
 Without me this would not have been possible.
 Thank me!